thatvirdiguy/thatvirdiguy.github.io/_posts/2022-02-21-hack-the-box:-jerry.md

 Interact with a module by name or index.
 For example info 5, use 5 or use auxiliary/scanner/http/tomcat_mgr_login
 ```

-That "tomcat_mgr_login" one seemed to be what we want since we first need the right credentials on this server, before we can even think of putting a backdoor that will get us the reverse shell.
+That "tomcat_mgr_login" one seemed to be what we want since we first need the right credentials on this server, before we can even think of putting in a backdoor that will get us the reverse shell.

 ```